 *In FY22 Meridian reset its baseline from FY19 to FY21 to account for the sale of the Meridian Australia business and to ensure that Meridian’s most recent GHG inventory was used in our commitment to set near and long-term company-wide emissions reductions in line with science-based net-zero with the SBTi

 **excluding one-time construction emissions from major projects and activities that are capitalised as part of renewable energy projects

 ***an approach to classify the ambition of scope 3 targets is in development

 Meridian Energy was the first New Zealand electricity retailer to remove prompt payment discounts (PPDs).
 Why?
 Because we believe that prompt payment discounts are unfair, but mostly to those who struggle to pay their power bills or are late for a payment date.
 We replaced PPDs with new lower tariffs that are simpler and easier to understand.

 The recent Electricity Price Review commended our actions.
 We’re proud to be industry leaders in this area by making a decision that’s fairer for all.

 We’re committed to supporting our most vulnerable customers.
 Whatever their circumstances, we want to keep the power on.
 So, we’re flexible with options for payment arrangements, we offer LevelPay to make budgeting easier, and we’re always looking to make sure they’re the power plan that’s best for them.

-We’re proud to only generate electricity from 100% renewable sources (check out our power stations).
+We’re proud to only generate electricity from 100% renewable sources.
 As New Zealand’s largest renewable generator, Meridian is the most significant contributor to the Government’s aspiration of 100% renewable electricity.

 Targeting zero carbon